Best Key Lime Pie

 Jim and I had worked hard to buy this place, and I worked even harder to keep it running.
 Jim, the big earner, was on an oil rig more often than he was here, so the day to day of it was up to me.
 And mostly, I did a decent job.
 We were just beginning to turn a couple of dollars of profit over the loan payments and I could see a pale light at the end of the long, hot, tunnel.

 I was on the verge of giving in to the pain and heading upstairs when I saw several cars pull into the parking lot.
 It must be nearly noon.
 I wiped faster instead.
 We were famous for our frozen key lime pie and had even won a couple “Best Of” awards.
 Those and the good reviews we had gotten on Yelp and Tripadvisor brought in vacationers driving through to Key West.
 Between the locals and the tourists — we were keeping our heads above water.
 A sudden sharp stabbing in my elbow weakened my knees so that I had to lean against the table I was wiping for balance.
-I looked up to see the service station with its neatly stacked silverware, folded napkins, and salt, pepper, and catsup sets; and the memory of the shooting flashed back.
+I looked up to see the service station with its neatly stacked silverware, napkins, and condiments; and the memory of the shooting flashed back.

 Jim was out on the rig, still two weeks from home, when it happened.
 It had been a stupid argument and I just should’ve kept my damn mouth shut.
 But it had been a particularly swampy afternoon.
 The staff was sticky and cranky, and our patrons were only barely civil, mopping their faces and necks with the extra paper napkins we provided for just that purpose.
 A crowd of tourists had left after taking endless selfies and photos of the pelicans that hung around in the water that flowed under the back dining porch, begging for scraps.
 We were two waitresses down and the tables out there were a wreck when my father in law ambled in waving a newspaper.
 He tripped on an uneven floorboard and cursed as he made his way to a barstool.